honojs/hono/docs/MIGRATION.md

 ## v2.2.5 to v2.3.0

-There is a braking change associated to the security update.
+There is a breaking change associated to the security update.

 ### Basic Auth Middleware and Bearer Auth Middleware